danbev/learning-v8/README.md

 I noticed that there is a `src/zone.h` and wondered what this is all about.
 Is this related to zone.js in any way?
 No, this is not related but instead deals with memory allocations.

+### Performance Optimizations
+Code is optimized 1 function at a time, without knowledge of what other code is doing

+### V8_shell startup
+What happens when the v8_shell is run?

+    $ lldb -- out/x64.debug/d8 class.js
+    (lldb) breakpoint set --file d8.cc --line 2662 Breakpoint 1: where = d8`v8::Shell::Main(int, char**) + 96 at d8.cc:2662, address = 0x0000000100015150

+First things is all the options are set using `Shell::SetOptions` SetOptions will call FlagList::SetFlagsFromCommandLine which in our case it simply `class.js` Next a new SourceGroup array is create:

+     2261 options.isolate_sources = new SourceGroup[options.num_isolates];

+options is of type ShellOptions:

+    (lldb) p options
+    (v8::ShellOptions) $5 = {
+      script_executed = false
+      send_idle_notification = false
+      invoke_weak_callbacks = false
+      omit_quit = false
+      stress_opt = false
+      stress_deopt = false
+      stress_runs = 1
+      interactive_shell = false
+      test_shell = false
+      dump_heap_constants = false
+      expected_to_throw = false
+      mock_arraybuffer_allocator = false
+      num_isolates = 1
+      compile_options = kNoCompileOptions
+      isolate_sources = 0x0000000102e00058
+      icu_data_file = 0x0000000000000000 <no value available>
+      natives_blob = 0x0000000000000000 <no value available>
+      snapshot_blob = 0x0000000000000000 <no value available>
+      trace_enabled = false
+      trace_config = 0x0000000000000000 <no value available>
+}
+Next the ICU stuff is initialized (look into this as some point) We are then back in Main and have the following lines:

+    2685 v8::V8::InitializePlatform(g_platform);
+    2686 v8::V8::Initialize();

+This is very similar to what I've seen in the [Node.js startup process](https://github.com/danbev/learning-nodejs#startint-argc-char-argv).

+We did not specify any natives_blob or snapshot_blob as an option on the command line so the defaults will be used:

+    v8::V8::InitializeExternalStartupData(argv[0]);

+Now this is where the files 'natives_blob.bin' and snapshot_blob.bin' come into play.
+But what are these bin files?
+JavaScript specifies a lot of built-in functionality which every V8 context must provide.
+For example, you can run Math.PI and that will work in a JavaScript console/repl.
+The global object and all the built-in functionality must be setup and initialized into the V8 heap.
+This can be time consuming and affect runtime performance if this has to be done every time.
+The blobs above are prepared snapshots that get directly deserialized into the heap to provide an initilized context.
+The current directory where d8 exist will be used and the files `natives_blob.bin` and `snapshot_blob.bin` will be used.

+    result = RunMain(isolate, argc, argv, last_run);

+SourceGroup::Execute:

+    {
+       Context::Scope cscope(context);
+       PerIsolateData::RealmScope realm_scope(PerIsolateData::Get(isolate));
+       options.isolate_sources[0].Execute(isolate);
+    }

+     // Use all other arguments as names of files to load and run.
+     HandleScope handle_scope(isolate);
+     Local<String> file_name =
+         String::NewFromUtf8(isolate, arg, NewStringType::kNormal)
+             .ToLocalChecked();
+     Local<String> source = ReadFile(isolate, arg);
+     if (source.IsEmpty()) {
+       printf("Error reading '%s'\n", arg);
+       Shell::Exit(1);
+     }
+     Shell::options.script_executed = true;
+     if (!Shell::ExecuteString(isolate, source, file_name, false, true)) {
+       exception_was_thrown = true;
+       break;
+     }

+Shell::ExecuteString

+### Compiler
+So V8 compiles all JavaScript to native code and has two compilers.
+The first one is quick and produces none optimized code and is called the full compiler (full-codegen) in the source tree.
+The second is a slower compiler but can produce optimized native code and there are two version of this, the older one named Crankshaft and the new Turbofan.

+The first time V8 sees a function it will parse it into an AST but not to any further processing of that tree until that function is used.
+Processing will be running the full-codegen compiler.

+#### full-codegen
+This compiler walks the AST of a function and emits calls to the macroassembler directly.
+All local variables are stored either on the stack or on the heap and not in CPU registers.

+Inline Cachine (IC) is done here which also help to gather type information.
+V8 also has a profiler thread which monitors which functions are hot and should be optimized.
+This profiling also allows V8 to find out inforation about types using IC.
+This type information can then be fed to Crankshaft/Turbofan.
+The type information is stored as a 8 bit value.

+Each AST node is associated with